is-amazing/register/JSON_TEMPLATE.md

 Please follow the template given here or your pull request will not be accepted or merged.

 ### IMPORTANT: Please name your JSON file the subdomain you wish to have.
 If your subdomain in the JSON file does not match the file name, your PR will NOT be merged.
+Also please do **NOT** have a comma after your email, as it will cause internal server errors.

 ## Template:
 ```